WPTravelteam/wp-travel/readme.txt

 Before updating plugin please check ["our latest release notes"](#developers).

 == Changelog ==

+= 8.8.0 =
+Release Date: 28th May 2024

+Fixes:
+* Fixed array key issue of billing country
+* Fixed form validation text localization issue
+* Fixed backend date-picker issue
+* Optimized code

+Enhancements:
+* Update style of single trip page
+* Added hook to show full country name in emails and booking table
+* Added hook to enable file input type on checkout page
+* Added hook to change label of file input type on checkout page
+* Added hook to set default payment method
+* Added condition to check payment method in case of only one payment method is enabled
+* Added a hook to make a trip itinerary on toggle form

+**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v8-8-0-update-release-note).**

 = 8.7.0 =
 Release Date: 13th May 2024